-Only a few sea miles from Ibiza is the smallest Balearic island Formentera with white beaches and crystal clear water.
-Insiders anchor at Espalmador, a small stunningly beautiful island, which is seperated from Formentera by El Paso, a shallow water passage.
+Only a few sea miles from Ibiza is the smallest Balearic island Formentera with its white beaches and crystal clear water.
+The main port of Savona has all the services a yacht crew may require.
+Insiders anchor at Espalmador, a small stunningly beautiful island, which is separated from Formentera by El Paso, a shallow water passage.

-Moorings in the sports marinas on the Balearics: almost 12.000, 70 % of them on Mallorca
+Moorings in the sports marinas on the Balearics: around 12.000, 70 % of them on Mallorca

 Number of nautic tourists per year: more than: 250.000

 What is the typical nautic tourist?
 Aged between 31 and 60, above-average income and of Spanish, English or German nationality.